Axur, re d'Ormus: Synopsis

 Axur, King of the Persian Gulf kingdom of Ormus, orders one of his soldiers, Altamor, to abduct Aspasia, the wife of Atar, the heroic commander of Axur's army.
 Not knowing who kidnapped Aspasia but suspecting an overseas enemy, Atar speaks with the king and begs for justice.
 Moved by his appeal, Axur allows Atar to take a ship and seek his wife.
 Before Atar leaves, Axur's slave-servant, Biscroma, tells the general that the king has abducted Aspasia and hidden her in the royal harem.
 Enemy troops now threaten to invade Ormus, and the people plead with Atar to save them.
 Axur undermines Atar by telling the people that the general has better things to do than lead the army.
 Enraged, Atar declares himself ready to stand at the head of the army and wipe out the nation's enemies.

 While a feast is being held prior to the battle, Biscroma disguises Atar as a Nubian and smuggles him into the harem.
 Axur discovers "the Nubian" in the harem, but does not realize who he is.
 Axur decides to marry Aspasia to the Nubian as punishment for being unfaithful to Atar.
 Axur then changes his mind, and instead sends a squad of soldiers into the harem to kill "the Nubian".
 The soldiers discover "the Nubian's" true identity.
 They decide not to kill Atar, because they only have orders to kill "the Nubian" and not the general of the army.
 But they have orders to arrest Atar, so they do so and bring him before the king.
 Atar is dragged into court as Axur is wooing Aspasia.
 The husband and wife embrace.
 Axur sentences Atar to death for violating the royal harem, and Atar is dragged off to the place of execution.
 But a crowd surrounds the palace and demands Atar's freedom so that he can save the nation.
 Axur, realizing he has lost the love of the people, removes his crown and commits suicide.
 The people proclaim Atar the new King of Ormus.

 Performance history

 Axur premiered at the Burgtheater in Vienna on 8 January 1788, the title role being sung by Francesco Benucci, Mozart's first Figaro.
 It became one of the most famous operas in Vienna.

 The finale of Axur appears in the 1984 film Amadeus.
 The film is incorrect in presenting Axur as being performed soon after the ninth and final performance of Mozart's Marriage of Figaro in 1786, and before the death of Mozart's father Leopold Mozart on 28 May 1787.
-Also, the end of the aria "Son Queste Le Speranze" appears briefly at the beginning of the film, Salieri remembering Caterina Cavalieri singing this, as he demonstrates various pieces he wrote to the priest.
+Also, the end of the aria "Son Queste Le Speranze" appears briefly at the beginning of the film, Salieri remembering Caterina Cavalieri singing this, as he demonstrates to the priest a sample of pieces he wrote.